 Copyright Levies.
 Proceedings are ongoing or have been concluded involving HP in certain European countries, challenging the imposition or the modification of levies regimes upon IT equipment (such as PCs or printers) or the restrictions to exonerate the application of private copying levies on devices purchased by business users.
 The levies are generally based upon the number of products sold and the per-product amounts of the levies, which vary.
 Some European countries are expected to implement legislation to introduce or extend existing levy schemes to digital devices.
-HP, other companies and various industry associations have opposed the extension of levies to the digital environment and certain requirements for business sales exemptions, and have advocated alternative models of compensation to rights holders.
-Based on industry opposition to the extension of levies to digital products, HP's assessments of the merits of various proceedings and HP's estimates of the number of units impacted and the amounts of the levies, HP has accrued amounts that it believes are adequate to address the ongoing disputes.
+HP, other companies and various industry associations have opposed the extension of levies to the digital product and certain requirements for business sales exemptions, and have advocated alternative models of compensation to rights holders.
+Based on the exemption of levies on business sales and industry opposition to increasing levies to digital products, HP's assessments of the merits of various proceedings and HP's estimates of the number of units impacted and the amounts of the levies, HP has accrued amounts that it believes are adequate to address the ongoing disputes.